Does Your Website SEO Protect You?

 Log into your Google Analytics account and look over your web traffic stats for the past 12 months.
 What does the graph display?
 If it is declining, then check Google Trends for keywords important to your business.
 A market assessment is needed if Google trends shows a declining graph.
 If Google Trends shows an upward-pointing graph, but your traffic graph is flat or declining, then your SEO strategy isn’t working.
 You may need to make an adjustment.

 Start by looking for the reasons why your traffic has declined.

 You may observe that competitors have moved in and taken some of the higher spots.
 They have pushed your website lower in the search results.
 This means their SEO strategy and the implementation of it is better than yours.

-A fast and easy tool to use is SEO Quake which can be helpful to provide some basic SEO analysis of your pages and those of your competition.
-Make a list of the specific pages of the competition that now rank higher than your equivalent pages and study them using SEO Quake.
+A fast and easy tool to use is SEO Quake, which can be helpful to provide some basic SEO analysis of your pages and those of your competition.
+Please make a list of the specific pages of your competitors that now rank higher than your equivalent pages and study them using SEO Quake.

 Once you have enough information to see how to better compete then update your SEO strategy accordingly.